DhavalKapil/elasticsearch-lua/docs/selectors.rst

   }

 .. note:: A string is passed in **selector** when setting an in-built selector.
-          Otherwise an object is passed while setting a custom selector.
+          Otherwise, an object is passed while setting a custom selector.